This guide is intended for beginners looking to start making money from affiliate marketing recurring passively over time.

 One of the things most professional SEOs is agreeing is that getting good links pointing to your website, as well as having good content on your website are two of the most important things to get free search engine traffic over time.

 Some content writers actually spend more time promoting their content and trying to get other sites to link to it, than actually writing it.
-If you do or not know that it is at least important to do some promoting for some of your content.
+If you do or do not do that it is at least important to do some promoting for some of your content.

 To me, the most important factor is trying to get websites with similar audiences and topics to you to link to your content or home page.
 You would most likely need to do a contact a lot of websites (unless you know someone with similar websites as yours already) to get someone to link to you.